St. Pepin (grape)

 St. Pepin is a modern hybrid variety of wine grape, mostly grown in North America.
 It produces grapes suitable for making fruity white wines similar to Riesling or as a base for blended wines.
 The grapes also make a good seeded table grape for eating.
 It has the benefits of early ripening and when hardened properly in the fall it is winter hardy to at least -25 °F. As such, it best suited to growing in more northern climates.

-St. Pepin was breed by Elmer Swenson c.
+St. Pepin was bred by Elmer Swenson c.
 1970 and released in 1986.
 It is a hybrid of the male Seyval blanc crossed to a seedling of Minnesota 78 by Seibel 1000 (a.k.a.
 Rosette).
 Unlike most modern grapes, it is a pistillate female and so needs to be planted next to male vines from a close sibling variety to achieve pollination.

 Parentage

 To clarify the parentage of St. Pepin;